herajda/codedu/README.md

-When this variable is configured, the frontend login page presents a "Bakalari" tab that communicates with Bakaláři directly so credentials are never sent to the Code Grader server.
+When this variable is configured, the frontend login page presents a "Bakalari" tab that communicates with Bakaláři directly so credentials are never sent to the CodeEdu server.

 You can copy `backend/.env.example` and adjust it for your environment.